quozd/awesome-dotnet/README.md

 * [Roslyn-linq-rewrite](https://github.com/antiufo/roslyn-linq-rewrite) - Compiles C# code by first rewriting the syntax trees of LINQ expressions using plain procedural code, minimizing allocations and dynamic dispatch.
 * [Iron python](https://github.com/IronLanguages/ironpython2) - A python 2 implementation that is integrated with the dot net framework.
 * [Amplifier.NET](https://github.com/tech-quantum/Amplifier.NET) - Write and compile your own kernel function using C# and Amplifier will take care of running it on your favorite hardware.
 Amplifier allows .NET developers to easily run complex applications with intensive mathematical computation on Intel CPU/GPU, NVIDIA, AMD without writing any additional C kernel code.
 * [RobinVirtualMachine](https://github.com/Carpall/rvm/) Simple bytecode virtual machine: stack and pointer based.
 Useful framework to not having to implement a vm for your programming language.
 Use rvm to run stack based bytecode.
-Rvm uses pointers to increment performance and to give the possibility to expand the built in functionalities using delegates: all in documentation
+Rvm uses pointers to increment performance and to give the possibility to expand the built in functionalities using delegates: all in documentation.
+For more details: https://www.youtube.com/watch?v=eLOkBUfqEV8&t=17s

 ## Compression